axelitus/cmmi_l2-up-project/en/README.md

 The whole folder structure is explained in detail in the [STRUCTURE.md](STRUCTURE.md) file which contains all subfolders explanation.

+**Note:** The folder structure can be extended with new sub folders as required, provided they follow the naming conventions explained further on.

 ## Naming Conventions

 The suggested naming conventions to be used for filenames are as follows: